samuelclay/NewsBlur/blog/_posts/2021-06-25-story-of-a-hacking.md

 tags: ['backend']
 ---

+*tl;dr: A vandal deleted NewsBlur's MongoDB during a migration.
+No data was stolen or lost.*

 I'm in the process of moving everything on NewsBlur over to Docker containers in prep for a [big redesign launching next week](https://beta.newsblur.com).
 It's been a great year of maintenance and I've enjoyed the fruits of Ansible + Docker for NewsBlur's 5 database servers (PostgreSQL, MongoDB, Redis, Elasticsearch, and soon ML models).
 The day was wrapping up and I settled into [a new book on how to tame the machines once they're smarter than us](https://en.wikipedia.org/wiki/Human_Compatible) when I received a strange NewsBlur error on my phone.

     "query killed during yield: renamed collection 'newsblur.feed_icons' to 'newsblur.system.drop.1624498448i220t-1.feed_icons'"